 Hey, loves!
-I’m excited to bring you an all in one review of Honeybee Gardens’ line of cosmetics!
-Honeybee Gardens will always hold a special place in my heart because they were one of the first brands I ever purchased from when I first started using natural products, which was at least 10 years ago.
+I’m excited to bring you an all in one review of Honeybee Gardens Cosmetics!
+Honeybee Gardens will always hold a special place in my heart because they were one of the first brands I ever purchased from when I first started using natural products, which was almost 15 years ago!
 They’ve come a long way since then and have expanded their line quite a bit.
 They were kind enough to send me their Moon and Stars eyeshadow palette as well as their lipstick in Heirloom for my honest review.
 The rest of the products in this review were purchased by me and I’m always completely straightforward about my opinions regarding products!

 Here is a summary from Honeybee Gardens about the natural status of their line: